Kamrul-Islam-171/item-hub-server/README.md

 # ItemHub

-This repository contains the server-side code for the DiverseDeal e-commerce website, focusing on handling API requests, user authentication, and database operations.
+This repository contains the server-side code for the ItemHub e-commerce website, focusing on handling API requests, user authentication, and database operations.

 ## Server Deployment Steps